-- The Inspector observed no deficiencies in the interior condition of exterior doors. - The Inspector observed few deficiencies in the condition of exterior doors.
-Notable exceptions will be listed - Weather-stripping at an exterior door in the entry was damaged or deteriorated.
-The Inspector recommends replacement/installation of effective weather-stripping components as necessary by a qualified contractor.
+The Inspector observed no deficiencies in the interior condition of exterior doors.

+The Inspector observed few deficiencies in the condition of exterior doors.
+Notable exceptions will be listed in this report.

+Weather-stripping at an exterior door in the entry was damaged or deteriorated.
+The Inspector recommends replacement/installation of effective weather-stripping components as necessary by a gualified contractor.